ParksProjets/kattis-hunter/docs/Code-Gen.md

 ```

-## Get the number of birds in rounds
+## Get the number of birds in each round

-TODO.
+This is the first thing we need to do: knowing how many birds we have in each
+round.
+As there are between 1 and 20 birds per round we can encode two round at
+each execution (using a base 20 number).
+Finally we multiply the encoded number
+by 3 to reduce fluctuations of time.

 | Parameter | Description               |
 |-----------|---------------------------|